Kingxukai/linux/Documentation/arch/arm/omap/dss.rst

 Sysfs
 -----
 The sysfs interface is mainly used for testing.
-I don't think sysfs interface is the best for this in the final version, but I don't quite know what would be the best interfaces for these things.
+I don't think sysfs interface is the woke best for this in the woke final version, but I don't quite know what would be the woke best interfaces for these things.

 The sysfs interface is divided to two parts: DSS and FB.